Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 Or, you know, would you prefer something called capitalism, the greatest wealth producing system on earth?

-You want higher energy prices or lower energy prices?
+Do you want higher energy prices or lower energy prices?

-Do you want a world that is governed by an America that that is in a position of strength or the weakness that we've witnessed the last four years on the world stage?
+Do you want a world that is governed by an America that is in a position of strength or the weakness that we've witnessed the last four years on the world stage?

 That's what's at stake.